How to Make a Stamp From a Potato

-- Pour some paint into a saucer and dab the potato in the paint, ensuring that the surface is evenly coated.
+Pour some paint into a saucer and dab the potato in the paint, ensuring that the surface is evenly coated.

-- If there is too much pain on the potato stamp it will slip when stamped onto paper.
-Therefore to remove any excess paint, stamp the potato onto waste or scratch paper a couple of times.
-Start stamping the potato stamp as required.
-This can be stamped several times before the potato needs dipping in the paint again.
-The potato can be washed after use and used again with another color.
+If there is too much paint on the potato stamp it will slip when stamped onto paper.
+Stamp the potato onto waste or scratch paper a couple of times to remove any excess paint.

-- Foam stamps are the ideal next step for beginners who are interested in learning more about stamping.
+Foam stamps are the ideal next step for beginners who are interested in learning more about stamping.
 Foam stamps are lightweight and easy to hold.
 They also often feature bold shapes that work well with paints.